 It was a navigator named George Bass that named the national park after Thomas Wilson.
 That was a companion of Mathew Flinders.
 The guys explorations of Bass Straitin in 1798-1799 led them to cover over 50,000 huge hectares.

 How to get to Wilsons Promontory National Park?

 Located in the state of Victoria, Wilsons Promontory National Park is easily reachable from nearby Melbourne by car, public transport or through an organised tour.
 It’s also a perfect place to stop if you’re making the famous road trip from Sydney to Melbourne like us.

 If you’re fortunate to have a car expect the journey from Melbourne to take around 3 hours so make sure to pack some road trip goodies.
-If public transport is your only option, then you catch the bus, but remember once you’re in the park it becomes difficult to visit each of the different areas without your own transport.
+If public transport is your only option, then you catch the bus, but remember once you’re in the park it becomes difficult to visit each of the different areas without your transport.

-During the summer and Easter holidays there’s a free shuttle bus that operates between Tidal River and Telegraph Saddle and on weekends from November to April.
-Departure points include the Tidal River Visitor Centre car park, the overnight hikers car park (Tidal River) and Telegraph Saddle car park.
+During the summer and Easter holidays, there’s a free shuttle bus that operates between Tidal River and Telegraph Saddle and on weekends from November to April.
+Departure points include the Tidal River Visitor Centre car park, the overnight hiker’s car park (Tidal River) and Telegraph Saddle car park.

 Wilsons Prom Car Park

 So, to answer your questions, Where to park on Wilsons Prom and for how much?
-There is parking for free at place like Norman beach and Whiskey beach.
-You won’t have to pay anything.
+There is parking for free at a place like Norman beach and Whiskey beach.
+You won’t have to pay for anything.

 From what I know, you can’t park at Squeaky beach!

-You should be aware that the car parks on Wilsons National Park will fill up in peak-season, so get there early 🙂
+You should be aware that the car parks on Wilsons National Park will fill up in peak season, so get there early 🙂

 You can check out the Wilsons Promontory weather here.